-The Enrichment Markers of Better Relationships, Academics, and Cultural Enhancement (EMBRACE) grant is a federally funded program to increase nursing workforce diversity through better understanding the effect of students’ background, goals, lifestyle, and social support on their level of persistence and post-graduation outcomes.
-Holistic admissions, faculty training to support diverse students, and $600,000 in student financial support are among the many student centered initiatives in this grant.
+The Encouraging Nurse Guidance and Governance for Equity (ENGAGE) grant is a federally funded (HRSA) program through to increase nursing workforce diversity through better understanding the effect of students’ background, goals, lifestyle, and social support on their level of persistence and post-graduation outcomes.
+Holistic admissions, faculty training to support culturally diverse students, and over $700,000 in student financial support are among the many student-centered initiatives in this grant.

 As the School of Nursing Career Coach, Ronnie Sue Henderson is available to assist students in a wide range of career related skills including resume preparation, writing cover letters, job searching and application processes, testing assessments other than NCLEX, developing and indicating references, interview preparation, interview follow-up approaches, and more.

 For more information and to schedule an appointment, visit our Career Coach page.

 The School of Nursing has partnered with the Osher Lifelong Learning Institute (OLLI ) to provide writing assistance for our students.
 The volunteer tutors are retired professionals who are willing to give their time and expertise.

 The Peer Mentor Program promotes meaningful and successful college experiences by building partnerships between students.
 Trained peer mentors collaborate with their mentees to access resources, build support in facing obstacles, and achieve mutually constructed academic goals.